genesis-community/blacksmith-genesis-kit/MANUAL.md

 - `blacksmith_port` - The TCP port that Blacksmith will bind to This defaults to `3000`.

+- `blacksmith_tls_port` - The TCP port that Blacksmith will bind to for tls traffic This defaults to `443`.

+- `blacksmith_tls_certificate` - The certificate blacksmith should present for
+  https traffic on the webui and api.

+- `blacksmith_tls_key` - The corresponding key for the above certificate.

 - `blacksmith_env` - An identifying string that will be used to differentiate Blacksmith brokers in their management UIs.
   Defaults to empty, but you probably want to set this.